Second Gonanda dynasty: Establishment

 This dynasty was of Kashmiri origin, and around late 400 ce this dynasty was influenced by Kiderites and Alkhon Huns or Huna people,the Huna princes did marriages with members of this dynasty, that's how it was established.according to some theories their founder Meghavahana is a descendent of Great Kushan king Kanishka from maternal line and Huna king Toramana from Paternal line.

 Rule

 This sections gives a literal description of the content of the third book in Rajatarngini.
 Efforts by historians to probe into individual kings are mentioned.

 Meghavahana

 Meghavahana was the son of Yudhisthira I's great-grandson, who had been granted asylum by Gopaditya, the king of Gandhara.
 Kalhana assigns a regnal span of 34 years.
 Meghavahana had been selected the husband of a Vaishnavite princess at a Swayamvara in another kingdom.
 The ministers of Kashmir brought him to Kashmir after San dhimati proved to be an unwilling king.
 Meghavahana banned animal slaughter and compensated those who earned their living through hunting.
-He patrnozed Brahmins, and set up a monastery.
+He patronized Brahmins, and set up a monastery.
 His queens built Buddhist viharas and monasteries.
 He subdued kings in regions as far as Sinhala Kingdom, forcing them to abandon animal slaughter.